steve4744/WhatIsThis/README.md

 The 'auto_display' option is disabled by default, so when the server starts the 'player move' listener is not registered.
 To enable the 'auto-display' option the server will need to be restarted so that the listener is correctly registered.

-A list of blocks to ignore, for example, AIR, WATER, GRASS_BLOCK, NETHERRACK, can be specified in the config.
-These blocks will not display any information when targeted by the player.
+A list of blocks and entities to ignore, for example, AIR, WATER, GRASS_BLOCK, NETHERRACK, can be specified in the config.
+These blocks and entities will not display any information when targeted by the player.

-You must have a clear view of the block being looked at when running the `/wt` command.
+You must have a clear view of the block or entity being looked at when running the `/wt` command.
 The range is currently set to 10 blocks.
 The plugin can be used under water as well as on land.

 The ability to right-click with an item can be disabled in the _config.yml_, or can be toggled on/off with the `/wt toggleclick` command.